MrBunbao/mrbunbao/README.md

 # 🍜 Andy Dao

 **` _Digital Tinkerer (Developer/Filmmaker/Creator/Home Automations)_ `**
+🚀 I'm a jack-of-all-trades, and super quick to learn new technology.
+I'm currently working at Huntsman Cancer Institute to help further my knowledge and skills in hopes of being able to help others more.

-I'm an indie developer with a core passion for filmmaking.
-I love to build versions of my own apps to better help any tasks.
-Whether it's streamlining workflows or crafting tools that provide that extra bit of convenience, I believe every task can benefit from thoughtful innovation.
-I enjoy the challenge of creating applications that enhance quality of life, even if it takes me hours to perfect the tiniest detail.
-My goal is to make a difference, one project at a time.
+I'm an tech head.
+I love to build versions of my own apps to better help any tasks, especially those mundane.
+I believe every task can benefit from thoughtful innovation.
+I enjoy the challenge of creating applications that enhance quality of life, even if it takes me longer than expected to perfect the tiniest detail.
+My goal is to make a difference, one day at a time.

+**<h3 align="left">Rapid Fire</h3>**

+- 💼 I'm currently working on: **💻 IT Systems Administration / Software Developer skill sets**
+- 🌱 I'm currently learning: **📚 Home Automation with Home Assistant and learning how to build a solid redundant homelab to simulate real work environment issues**
+- 💬 Ask me about: **💡 ANYTHING HOME ASSISTANT**

 ## 📚 What do I know?